lorenzociampana2/AI-ML-custmer-segmentation-project-/README.md

 The mean for monetary value was 395, which seems to be quite a normal average of money spent, so we assigned to level 5 only who spent more than 500 euros and we thought that it was fair to go down 1 level proportiionally to 100 euros spent.
 After that, as we wanted, we performed a first classification of the customers based on the previous numerical values that we assigned by recognizing 10 different types of customers, which are: hibernating, at risk, customers that can't be lost, about to sleep (almost lost), need attention, loyal customers, promising customers, new customers, potential loyalists, TOP customers.
 To have a clearer visualization of the dataset after all this computations, we created new dedicated columns in order to create a new dataframe "rfm_data" where we can view only the columns of interest.
-In conclusion of this first data analysis part, we plotted a pie chart to see the percentage of each group of customers and a distplot, which allows us to see the distributino of each score of RFM.
+In the end we used a distplot to see the distribution of each score of RFM.

 CLUSTERING ALGORITHMS:

 Let's now dive into the clustering algorithm application, so that we can do a deeper investigation on our dataset and on our customers, now that we have a lot of informations about them.
 Before starting with the algorithms themselves, let us explain which validation metrics we used to evaluate the efficency of each method: